MaSe69/dssb/index.md

 ---

-This is a web site on some Data Science topics.<br>
+This is a web site on some Data Science topics.<p>
 You are welcome to browse through the many charts - ideally you will find something of your interest.<br>
 For programmers, most of the coding is provided on pages linked below.<br>

 # Some Data Science in Python